tls-attacker/TLS-Attacker/README.md

 ## Acknowledgements

-We would like to thank everyone who has contributed to TLS-Attacker project.
+We would like to thank everyone who has contributed to the TLS-Attacker project.

 A special thanks goes to the following peoples for their notable contributions: